rubocop/rails-style-guide/README.md

   end
   ```

+* <a name="callback-methods-over-blocks"></a>
-* Prefer symbol arguments to callbacks instead of blocks
+  Prefer symbol arguments to callbacks instead of blocks.

   ```Ruby
   # bad